 \subsection{Data preparation}

-The TMHINT-QI dataset uses the TMHINT utterances \cite{huang2005development} and was recorded at a 16-kHz sampling rate in a 16-bit format.
-Each utterance contains 10 Chinese characters of approximately 3 s in duration and was recorded in a quiet room.
+The TMHINT-QI dataset used the TMHINT sentences \cite{huang2005development} and was recorded in a 16-bit format at a 16-kHz sampling rate.
+Each utterance contained 10 Chinese characters of approximately 3 s in duration and was recorded in a quiet room.
 The recorded utterances were divided into two parts.

-The first part contains 3 female and 3 male speakers, each of which read 200 utterances with a total of 1200 clean utterances.
-To form noisy speech, clean utterances were contaminated with five randomly sampled noise types from a 100-noise type dataset \cite{hu2004100} at 8 different SNR levels ($\pm$1 dB, $\pm$ 4 dB, $\pm$ 7 dB, and $\pm$ 10 dB).
-These clean-noisy paired utterances are then farther used as training data for the three neural-network-based SE models including FCN \cite{fu2017raw}, DDAE \cite{lu2013speech}, and transformer-based SE \cite{kim2020t} (denoted as Trans).
-In addition, we incorporate two traditional SE models, i.e., KLT \cite{rezayee2001adaptive} and MMSE \cite{ephraim1985speech}, which do not require clean-noisy paired utterances as training data and can directly work on noisy speech.
+The first part consisted of 3 female and 3 male speakers, each reading 200 sentences with a total of 1200 clean utterances.
+To form noisy utterances, each clean utterance was contaminated with five randomly sampled noise types from a 100-noise type dataset \cite{hu2004100} at 8 different SNR levels ($\pm$1 dB, $\pm$ 4 dB, $\pm$ 7 dB, and $\pm$ 10 dB).
+These clean-noisy paired utterances were then farther used as training data for the three neural-network-based SE models including FCN \cite{fu2017raw}, DDAE \cite{lu2013speech}, and transformer-based SE \cite{kim2020t} (denoted as Trans).

-The second part of the recorded TMHINT utterances contained one female and one male speaker, and each speaker read 115 utterances with a total of 230 clean utterances.
-The second part of the utterances was used to generate noisy speech and enhanced speech for the formal listening test.
-The clean utterances are contaminated with four types of noise (babble, street, pink, and white) at four SNR levels (-2, 0, 2, and 5) to form the noisy speech.
-These noisy speeches are then processed using five SE models (KLT, MMSE, FCN, DDAN, and Trans).
-Finally, the clean speech, noisy speech, and enhanced speech are combined to form the listening test speech pool.
+The second part of the recorded TMHINT utterances contained one female and one male speaker.
+Each speaker recorded 115 sentences, a total of 230 clean utterances were recorded.
+The second part of the utterances was used for the formal listening test.
+The recorded clean utterances were contaminated with four types of noise (babble, street, pink, and white) at four SNR levels (-2, 0, 2, and 5) to form the noisy speech.
+These noisy speeches were then processed using five SE models (KLT \cite{rezayee2001adaptive}, MMSE \cite{ephraim1985speech}, FCN, DDAE, and Trans).
+Finally, the clean, noisy, and enhanced utterances were combined to form the listening test utterance pool.